incognito187/CST-Training/README.md

 ### User Story 1

-As a marketing manager at CST Training,
+As a marketing manager at CST Training,<br>
 I want to automatically send personalized emails to potential students based on their course interests and previous website interactions, So that I can increase course enrollment and engagement.